-Goods and Services Tax or GST is a combination of all kinds of indirect taxes under one comprehensive tax.
-There are four different tax slabs in GST – 5%, 12%, 18% and 28%.
-Majority of daily consumable items have been kept under 5% tax slab while the luxury items will attract 28% GST.
+Goods and Services Tax or GST a combination of all kinds of indirect taxes under one comprehensive tax.
+There are four different tax slabs in GST – 5%, 12%, 18% and 28% of daily consumable items have been kept under 5% tax slab while the luxury items will attract 28% GST.
 Everything in between will be taxed at either 12% or 18%.
 Now, before we get into the effect of GST, let us understand how real estate is taxed in the current tax regime.

 Also Read: What is GST?

-Home buyers have to pay both service tax (ST) and value added tax (VAT) on the possession of the under-construction property. the taxes vary from builder to builder and state to state.
-The service tax including cess of 15 %, builder on this get subsidy on land and other services. which in returns would make the service tax only 4.5 % on the sale value.
-Vat is applicable on the sale of property, this as well varies between 3% and 5%, depending on the state.
-Average VAT is 4.5% of the sale value.
+The current tax structure of the residential property have to pay both service tax (ST) and value-added tax (VAT) on the possession of the under-construction property. builder to builder and state to state.
+The service of 15 %, builder on this get subsidy on land and other services. the service tax only 4.5 % the sale value.
+Vat is applicable on the sale of the property, this as well varies between 3% and 5%, depending on the state.
+The average VAT is 4.5% of the sale value.
 The total tax goes around 9% on the sale of the property in the current tax regime.
-There is no service tax or VAT on ready move in property.
+There is no service tax or VAT on the ready move in property.

 Although now a home buyer would be confused thinking that the current tax regime says only 9 % tax on under-construction property and GST has fixed rate of 12% then how will GST benefit a home buyer?.
-As per clause 171 of the GST bill, It is mandatory to pass on the input credit benefits due to the reduction in the rate of tax or from input tax credit to the consumer by way of commensurate reduction in prices.
+As per clause 171 of the GST bill, It is mandatory to pass on the input credit benefits due to the reduction in the rate of tax or from an input tax credit to the consumer by way of in prices.

-It is expected that the impact of GST on real estate prices will be neutral and positive in the long run under GST.
-GST will bring substantial benefits in the real estate sector, as it is supposed to raise transparency and accountability in the entire process of buying and selling properties.
+It is expected that the impact of GST on real estate prices will be neutral and positive in the long run under GST will bring substantial benefits in the real estate sector, as it is supposed to raise transparency and accountability in the entire process of buying and selling properties.